GLOBAL MARKETS-Britain's sterling gives up gains but stocks edge higher

 By Edward Krudy

-the United Kingdom's vote on leaving the EU is on a knife-edge.
+surveys showed the United Kingdom's vote on leaving the EU on a

 Mixed trading across asset classes pointed to uneasiness in